 GET, PUT, POST and DELETE methods MUST be supported.
 LWM2M Operations map to these methods.

-A subset of Response Codes MUST be supported needed for LWM2M response message mapping.
+A subset of Response Codes MUST be supported for LWM2M response message mapping.

 The Uri-Path Option MUST be supported to indicate the identifier of the interface, Object Instance and Resource being requested.